Timewalker: Superhuman Abilities

 Like his brothers Aram and Gilad, Ivar Anni-Pada is ageless, invulnerable to disease and poison.
 He has superhuman strength, is more resistant to injury than an average human, has enhanced reflexes and speed, and his body heals from injury and damage.
 In the Acclaim Entertainment Comics continuity, immortals could still be killed by catastrophic injury, such as having most of their flesh and muscle destroyed, having their heads destroyed, or being bisected across the mid-section.
 His long life and unique experiences as a Timewalker have made him an expert at various forms of combat and highly knowledgeable in several fields.

-Since 2012, the comics have said that mysterious machine known as the Boon not only made Ivar and his brothers immortal and enhanced their bodies but also enhanced their mind.
+Since 2012, the comics have said that a mysterious machine known as the Boon not only made Ivar and his brothers immortal and enhanced their bodies but also enhanced their mind.
 The three brothers now have minds with unlimited storage and analytical capacity, as well as perfect recall when necessary.
 Even if the brain is destroyed and must later regenerate, all memories and knowledge are retained.
 The Boon also equips the mind with a unique form of apathy, so that emotions do not play a prominent role in their thought processes (although they do still feel them).
 This makes them immune to depression and other forms of mental illness, allowing them to experience eternity without losing their sanity over time.

-Along with his immortality, Ivar can sense use naturally occurring folds and disruptions in time called "time arcs."
+Along with his immortality, Ivar can sense and use naturally occurring folds and disruptions in time called "time arcs."
 He can then walk through these folds, instantly transporting himself to another time and place (though usually limited to Earth).
 Ivar cannot navigate his time travel without technology such as a tachyon compass.

 Since the 2012 Valiant Entertainment Reboot, Ivar wears a chip called a "zelig" that acts as a universal translator and causes others to see his appearance, skin tone, and clothing as what they could expect from an average and non-threatening inhabitant of their local time and area.
 Having a zelig means he can see through the disguise of someone else's zelig.